 “No one.
 I’m fine.”
 I get up and throw my phone into the sink full of water and dishes.
 “Our purchases await.
 Let’s away.”

 Ma retrieves the phone from the sink and throws it on the floor.
 She looks at me, and something about my expression tells her not to ask.
-Instead, Ma drives a heel of her purple pump into the phone, cracking it into large pieces.
+Instead, Ma drives a heel of her purple pump into the phone, shattering it.

-I smash the chunks of phone under my sensible sandal.
+I smash the bits of the phone under the sole of my sensible sandal.
 Then with the other foot.
-Only small pieces of dashed plastic and metal circuitry remain.
+Only soggy bits of dashed plastic and metal remain.

 Ma links arms with me and gives my hand a squeeze.
 “You’ll have to start eating more with a little one on the way.
 We’ll have to pay attention to your protein.”
 Ma pats my stomach with her free hand.
 “Your hair really has to be that short,” she says.
 And the new me doesn’t seem to mind.